HawGO/ORF-Finder/README.md

 # ORF-Finder
 Rudimentary open reading frame (ORF) finder written in Java

-Identifies if a given nucleotide sequence is a coding sequence and its corresponding ORF
+Identifies if a given nucleotide sequence is a valid coding sequence (CDS)

+Identify ORF from the sequence if valid